rittersporn/Griebel_TPR1_bioRxiv_Apr2020/README.md

 TPR1 bound genes (Supplemental Data 1 in the preprint, "TPR1_targets" on the plots)

-a 'random' subset of 2000 Arabidopsis genes ("TAIR_2000" on the plots)
+a 'random' subset of 2000 Arabidopsis genes ("TAIR_2000" on the plots; 'random' because nothing is truly random).

 A standard personal computer (~8 Gb RAM) does not have enough memory to parse data for all Arabidopsis genes.
-However, the 2000 genes should give a good idea about the background enrichment levels.
+However, the 2000 'random' genes should give a good idea about the background enrichment levels.
 In each run of the script "01_Preparation_BED_files.R", the 2000 genes are selected again, therefore the final line for them on the metaplots will change slightly.

-Since you have a possibility to provide your own sets of genes, please do use your own sets of control genes (e.g. selected to have a basal expression level similar to the test set).
+Since you have a possibility to provide your own sets of genes, include your own controls (e.g. selected to have a basal expression level similar to the test set).